 - Evaluation of the latest phased array ultrasonic bridge weld inspection technologies and generating the qualification data to enable ultrasonic test techniques to replace the radiography requirements in the American Welding Society (AWS) bridge welding code, D1.5.
 Tasks include: evaluating full matrix capture (FMC) and total focusing method (TFM) technology to improve AWS D1.5 ultrasonic flaw characterization; ultrasonic modeling to evaluate AWS D1.5 flaw detection performance, including the generation of virtual qualification data using simulation software; and the evaluation of new advanced technologies for potential incorporation in AWS D1.5, including two- dimensional phased array ultrasonic testing (PAUT) arrays and time-of-flight diffraction (TOFD) techniques.

-- Pavement and tunnel modules for the FHWA NDE Web Manual.
-The objective of this project is to extend the coverage of the NDE Web Manual to include pavements and tunnels.
-The NDE Web Manual was conceived as a problem-focused tool to provide concise and unbiased guidance to help practitioners identify the technologies that can serve their specific needs.
+- Timber bridge modules for the InfoTechnology Web Portal: The objective of this project is to extend the coverage of the InfoTechnology to include timber bridges.
+The InfoTechnology is a problem-focused tool to provide concise and unbiased guidance to help practitioners identify the technologies that can serve their specific needs.

-- The purpose of a data fusion study is to investigate visualization schemes and fusion of NDE data, and to develop a holistic NDE visualization scheme that (1) conveys meaningful and actionable information about the infrastructure that would trigger an intervention, and (2) is understandable by individuals without an extensive background in NDE.
+- NDE Data Fusion and Visualization: The purpose of a data fusion and visualization study is to investigate visualization schemes and fusion of NDE data, and to develop a holistic NDE visualization scheme that (1) conveys meaningful and actionable information about the infrastructure that would trigger an intervention, and (2) is understandable by individuals without an extensive background in NDE.
 With this focus on visualization, it is of interest to develop NDE data fusion strategies and algorithms that enhance the ability of the data visualization scheme to convey information related to the condition, performance, and safety of bridges.